eric072891/Friend-s-Books/README.md

 TODO: Clean the categories that are queries from Goodreads data.
 Make it so that the program remembers if a user's books have already been stored.
 Add a CSS style sheet.

-Note: I've removed any identifiers of my friend so the uploaded code won't work.
-The GET commands at the start require a userid before ".xml" in the address.